-Understanding the RINEX format for GNSS data transfer and storage he Receiver Independent Exchange (RINEX) format is the international standard for the storage and exchange of Global Navigation Satellite System (GNSS) data.
-It not only enables interoperability between receiver brands and processing software packages but also the generation of many valuable products and services to the GNSS user community by the International GNSS Service (IGS).
-The RINEX format allows efficient and unambiguous archiving of GNSS data and associated metadata in one place (in a human-readable form), while also facilitating the easy transfer and distribution of such data, independent of the equipment used to collect it and the engine employed for data processing.
+The Receiver Independent Exchange (RINEX) format is the international standard for the storage and exchange of Global Navigation Satellite System (GNSS) data, enabling interoperability between receiver brands and post-processing software packages.
+It allows efficient and unambiguous archiving of GNSS data and associated metadata in one place (in a human-readable form), while also facilitating the easy transfer and distribution of such data, independent of the equipment used to collect it and the engine employed for data processing.